sei-relativity/warmup-w04d03-classes/README.md

 Our class should have multiple functionality:

-- initialize your shop with a random ID.
+- initialize your shop with a name and random ID.
 ---
 - **addProduct**
     should take the name, price and stock of your product.
 Stock should be optional otherwise it counts as 1.